Airbus nears 550 deliveries in year derailed by Covid-19

 Airbus is set to retain its title of world's largest planemaker for a second year.
 Still, 550 deliveries would represent a drop of about 36 per cent from 2019.

 Boeing had managed to hand over only 118 aircraft by the end of November.
-The pace for the MAX, its best-selling jetliner, is likely to speed up in coming months with MAX model's ungrounding.
+The pace for the Max, its best-selling jetliner, is likely to speed up in coming months with Max model's ungrounding.
 However, the company also had to slow deliveries of its 787 Dreamliner to address production defects.
+BLOOMBERG

 BT is now on Telegram!